 INTRODUCTION

-The company is the market leader in the Registrar and Transfer Agency business serving the mutual fund industry and derives about 90% of its revenue from this activity.
+The company is the market leader in the Registrar and Transfer Agency business serving the mutual fund industry.
 The Indian mutual fund industry is a large segment of the financial landscape, offering investors a way to pool their money and invest in a diversified portfolio of assets.
 The Mutual funds are managed by professional fund managers who invest the pooled money in a variety of assets, such as stocks, bonds, and government securities.
-The industry is regulated by the Securities and Exchange Board of India (SEBI), which oversees all aspects of mutual fund operations.
-The regulation by SEBI relates to all aspects of the mutual fund operations and are focussed on ensuring investor protection and transparency and this has built confidence of the investors on the industry, fuelling its growth.

 The industry has seen significant growth in recent years, with both assets under management (AUM) and the number of investor accounts increasing substantially.
+In view of the Digital adoption the industry has made investments easier even across smaller towns.
+The Tier II and Tier III cities in India have become significant growth hubs for mutual funds.
 The growing popularity of the mutual fund industry among retail investors is arising from the perception of the retail investors who see it as a way to participate in capital markets and benefit from growth in the capital market.
 Products like Systematic Investment Plans (SIPs) which enable regular savings in smaller instalments over a longer period of time and technology platforms which have made the process of investment simpler have played a crucial role in driving growth, making mutual funds more accessible and convenient for investors.
-The Mutual funds also offer a wide range of investment options, including equity, debt, hybrid, and thematic funds, catering to different risk profiles and investment objectives.

-Registrar and Transfer Agents (RTAs) keep records of investors in a mutual fund and acts as an intermediary between a mutual fund and its investors.
+between a mutual fund and its investors.
 RTAs support the Mutual fund industry end to end in its operations and broadly mirrors the performance of the Mutual Fund industry.

-The Registrars and Transfer Agents("RTAs") are regulated by the Securities and Exchange Board of India("SEBI") which issues the certificate of Registration for eligible entities to operate.
+The Company is predominantly acting as the Registrars and Transfer Agents("RTAs") for the Mutual Fund Industry.
+The RTAs are regulated by the Securities and Exchange Board of India("SEBI") which issues the certificate of Registration for eligible entities to operate.
 RTAs serving more than 2 crore folios are designated as Qualified Registrar and Transfer Agent("QRTA") by SEBI and enhanced governance mechanism is applicable for those QRTAs.

 The industry is dominated by three QRTAs and CAMS is one of the QRTAs operating in the country.
 CAMS operates in the Mutual fund industry as the RTA with an aggregate mutual fund share of approximately 68% based on Mutual fund AAUM.
 It has retained its leadership position right from its initial years and has been consistently growing.

-As per the report by the Association of Mutual Funds in India (AMFI), Assets Under Management (AUM) of Indian Mutual Fund Industry as on March 31, 2025, stood at Rs.
-6,670,186 crore.
-The AUM of the Indian MF Industry has grown from Rs.10.83 trillion as on March 31, 2015 to Rs.66.70 trillion as on March 31, 2025, more than 6-fold increase in a span of 10 years.
+As per the report by the Association of Mutual Funds in India (AMFI), Assets Under Management (AUM) of Indian Mutual Fund Industry as on March 31, 2026 stood at Rs.
+73.73 Crore.
+The AUM of the Indian MF Industry has grown from Rs.12.33 trillion as on March 31, 2016 to Rs.73.73 trillion as on March 31,2026 about 6 fold increase in a span of 10 years.
+The MF Industrys AUM has grown from Rs.
+31.43 trillion as on March 31,2021 to Rs.73.73 trillion as on March 31,2026, about 3 fold increase in a span of 5 years.

 BUSINESS ENVIRONMENT

-SEGMENT WISE PERFORMANCE AND OUTLOOK
+SEGMENT WISE PERFORMANCE AND

 MF Operations:

-(CAMSRep) introduced during the year Bima Central, an insurance portfolio management platform aimed at simplifying policy management for customers by aggregating benefits and ensuring claim-readiness.
-Accessible to those with an electronic Insurance Account (elA) with CAMSRep, Bima Central emerged from industry collaboration to enhance the value of insurance.
+CAMS Insurance Repository Services Limited - (CAMSRep) introduced last year Bima Central, an insurance portfolio management platform aimed at simplifying policy management for customers by aggregating benefits and ensuring claim- readiness.
+Accessible to those with an electronic Insurance Account (eIA) with CAMSRep, Bima Central emerged from industry collaboration to enhance the value of insurance.
+The product has been well received by the market.
+Bima Central added 12.6 lakh unique users (2X active users added as compared to FY25) and grew service volume by 80%, for the full year.
+Net mobile downloads is now > 1 lakh.

-CAMS Payment Services Private Limited.
-(CAMSPAY)
+CAMS Financial Information Services Private Limited

 Sterling Software Private Limited, a wholly owned subsidiary of the Company, continues to provide services as a Technology Solution Provider (TSP) service for the Account Aggregator Industry.
 TSP takes care of implementation of digital signature and encryption, which might be a "self-build" for a large entity but certainly a "buy" decision for medium and smaller ones.
-Sterling is the software service provider for the holding company and holds the IP rights for the entire RTA platform.

 PRODUCT DEVELOPMENT AND DIGITAL OFFERINGS